RobRendell/gTove/README.md

 * Disable picking files and file menu (and navigating?) when still uploading.
 * Handle uploading PDFs.
 * PDF- and zip- based bundles.
+* "Undo" feature?
+Probably only undo actions done by the current user, rather than anyone.
 * Make the menu open by default only on empty tabletops (intended behaviour, but not working because the tabletop loads after gTove decides whether to open the menu or not)
 * Ruler.
 Most basic is simply a straight line between the click and drag points.
 More fancy uses Bresenham's to